-I was eventually to see Hawkwind on many occasions, but none of them stuck like that first mind altering concert.
-The music was loud and psychedelic as hell, the air thick with bud.
-But all of that fades to grey compared to seeing the amazing Stacia Blake dancing on a smoke filled stage, wearing nothing but body paint, and lit by strobes and oil wheels.
+I was eventually to see Hawkwind on many occasions, but none of them stuck like that first mind-altering concert.
+The music was loud and psychedelic as hell, the air thick with weed.
+But all of that fades to grey compared to seeing the amazing Stacia Blake dancing on a smoke-filled stage, wearing nothing but body paint, and lit by strobes and oil wheels.
 It’s one of my more enduring memories.

-I scoured the internet for some authentic concert footage, but the only video I could find is a sanitised and very, very tame TOTP version.
-Anyway, turn the sound right up (push in your ear buds if you’re on one of those things) and slide sideways through time with Hawkwind.
+I scoured the internet for some authentic concert footage, but the only video I could find is a sanitised and very tame TOTP version.
+Anyway, turn the sound right up (push in your earbuds if you’re on one of those things) and slide sideways through time with Hawkwind.
 I hope you enjoy it.

 This one’s for you, Stacia …